sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 Here's a diagram to follow ([source](https://howtomechatronics.com/tutorials/arduino/ultrasonic-sensor-hc-sr04/)):

 ![Wiring Ultrasonic](https://raw.githubusercontent.com/Penn-State-Robotics-Club/tutorials/master/resources/wiring_ultrasonic.png)

-Connect `Trig` from the Ultrasonic to `port 9`
+ - Connect `Trig` from the Ultrasonic to `port 9`
-Connect `Echo` from the Ultrasonic to `port 10` Connect `GND` from Ultrasonic to 'GND' on the Arduino Conenct `VCC` from Ultrasonic to ''
+ - Connect `Echo` from
+   the Ultrasonic to `port 10`
+  - Connect `GND` from Ultrasonic to 'GND' on the Arduino
+  - Connect `VCC` from Ultrasonic to '5V' on the Arduino

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1NjEzNDUxNCwtMjEwMzI1ODMyOSwtMT
-k3ODA0ODg1NSwxMTY0MDQxODA1LDgxNzg5NTYyNV19
+eyJoaXN0b3J5IjpbLTEzNTI4MDAzOTMsLTIxMDMyNTgzMjksLT
+E5NzgwNDg4NTUsMTE2NDA0MTgwNSw4MTc4OTU2MjVdfQ==
 -->